samuel-lee-msft/sdk-api/sdk-api-src/content/wtypesbase/ne-wtypesbase-clsctx.md

-A server can specify its own architecture preference via the PreferredServerBitness registry key, but the client's preference, specified via a CLSCTX_ACTIVATE_32_BIT_SERVER or CLSCTX_ACTIVATE_64_BIT_SERVER flag, will override the server's preference.
+A server can specify its own architecture preference via the <a href="/windows/desktop/com/preferredserverbitness">PreferredServerBitness</a> registry key, but the client's preference, specified via a CLSCTX_ACTIVATE_32_BIT_SERVER or CLSCTX_ACTIVATE_64_BIT_SERVER flag, will override the server's preference.
 If the client does not specify a preference, then the server's preference will be used.